softfire-eu/softfire-eu.github.io/docs/mon-tutorial.md

 ![tutorial Monitor 3](img/Monitor_Tutorial-03.PNG)

-Now you can select the zip file to upload and then click on Start Upload
+Now you can select the zip file to upload and then click on Start Upload.

 ![tutorial Monitor 4](img/Monitor_Tutorial-04.PNG)